Types of asset finance

 A novated lease can be taken out on a new business vehicle as part of a tax-effective salary packaging arrangement for you or your staff.
 Ownership of the vehicle remains with the lender.
 Repayments are deducted from you or your employee’s before-tax salary.

 A chattel mortgage is another option for financing a new business vehicle.
-It involves a lender providing you with a loan that is secured against the vehicle via a mortgage.
+It involves a lender providing you with a loan that’s secured against the vehicle via a mortgage.

-Like any secured loan, the lender can repossess a vehicle under a chattel mortgage arrangement if you default on your regular loan repayments.
+Like any secured loan, asset finance companies can repossess a vehicle under a chattel mortgage arrangement if you default on your regular loan repayments.
 When you have repaid the loan in full, the lender releases the mortgage.

 How we can help

-Asset financing is an important business decision that can have serious implications for both your cash flow and your ability to grow your business.
-It’s important to understand the pros and cons of different asset financing options so that you can choose the most appropriate one for your business.
+Business asset finance and equipment finance can have serious implications for both your cash flow and your ability to grow your business.
+It’s important to understand the pros and cons of different asset financing options so you can choose the most appropriate one for your business.

-At ARG Finance, our experienced team of asset finance brokers can help you to find the right option.
-We’ll take the time to understand your business’ needs, goals and financial circumstances before recommending an appropriate lender and asset financing option for you.
+At ARG Finance, our experienced asset finance broker can help you to find the right option.
+We’ll take the time to understand your business’ needs, goals and financial circumstances before recommending appropriate asset finance lenders and asset financing options for you.
+Whether you want asset finance for startups or need an asset finance repayment calculator, you can count on us to advise and assist you in all areas of asset finance in Melbourne.

-Contact us today to find out how we can help your business with asset financing!
+Contact us today to find how our asset finance services can help your business with short-term asset finance or financing of long-term assets.